SiddharthaBhattacharjee/Learning_React/DemoProject/contact-app/Notes.md

 5) Local Storage:
     It is a storage to store the data in a users browser locally.
 Use is demonstrated in App,js

+## Note:
+    . is used in html tags for preventing md formatting inside of <pre> , . is not there in actual program, refer App.js